syntonyze/gerrit-migration-environment/gerrit/cutover/cut-over-primary-replica-3.4_to_3.8-streamline.md

 This cutover plan will first migrate the primary instance and then the replicas.

-1. Upgrade non-core plugins, lib and war file on Gerrit primary
+1. Upgrade non-core plugins, lib and war file on Gerrit primary (wihout enabling the plugins yet)
-2. Make sure all the plugins (core and non-core) are correctly enabled *NOTE:* The [owners plugin](https://gerrit.googlesource.com/plugins/owners/) in particular influences the overall submit requirements result
-3. Run init on Gerrit:
+2. Run init on Gerrit:

 ```shell
   java -jar <path-to-war-file>/gerrit-3.8.5.war init -d $GERRIT_SITE \